I grew up an insatiable reader. Fantasy and science fiction were my go-to genres,

-I have previously served as the head of Ohio Dominican's English department and as
+Currently, I serve as the head of Ohio Dominican's English department and as Director

-in poetry (both classic and contemporary), creative writing, Shakespeare, Chaucer,
+classic and contemporary), creative writing, Shakespeare, Chaucer, the Romantics and

 But teaching is only a part of what I do.
 I dabble in sketching.
 I love to travel.

-I've taken students abroad, to Italy, Greece, and Egypt.
+I've taken students abroad, to Italy, Greece and Egypt.
 I’ve spent a lot of time in

 Mexico City.
 I’m a runner and I love the outdoors.
 In the summer, I go kayaking and

 camping; I've climbed Mt.
-Washington and gone absailing in New Zealand.
+Washington and gone abseiling in New Zealand.
 And I love

 looking at the stars and planets; I use a six-inch Orion AstroView reflector telescope

-to view the moons of Jupiter, the rings of Saturn, and other celestial objects
+to view the moons of Jupiter, the rings of Saturn and other celestial objects worthy

 Take one of my literature courses and you'll be surprised how much you like it, and